Hafureluspatha/vvkmusic/README.md

-# VK Music Player (discontinued)
+# VK Music Player

-A deprecated music player for vk.com
+A discontinued music player for vk.com

 The player doesn't work anymore due to the source site (vk.com) disabling music API.